uccser/cs-field-guide/text/chapters/en-algorithms.md

 {glossary "Algorithm" backref="searching algorithms"}{glossary end}
 ## Searching

-{teacher}
+{panel type="teacher-note" summary="Presenting searching in the classroom"}

+{glossary-definition term="Binary Search" definition="Searching a sorted list by looking at the middle item, and then searching the appropriate half recursively (used for phone books, dictionaries and computer algorithms)."}

-The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-def "Binary Search" "searching a sorted list by looking at the middle item, and then searching the appropriate half recursively (used for phone books, dictionaries and computer algorithms)."}Binary Search{glossary-def end}.
+The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-link term="Binary Search"}Binary Search{glossary-term end}.
 We recommend you play through the levels yourself for a while, or after reading this description.
 It is based on the [CS Unplugged Battleships game](http://csunplugged.com/searching-algorithms) which can be used as a classroom activity to enforce the lessons in this chapter (the hashing activity is not used for the present searching game).
 The present searching game can be done individually by students as they read through the chapter, in groups or as a class activity.

 To run this as a classroom activity get all the students to play each section of the game at the same time and then when they have all finished have a discussion about the results.
 After students have finished the first part ask them questions like "Did anyone find the pet on the first go?", "Did anyone only find it after checking every other present?", or find the average number of presents students had to open to find the pet (this should be around 5 for the first level and around 10 for the second).

 While they are playing the second part some may have trouble finding the correct algorithm to find the pet.
 If they are finding these levels confusing you can give them a hint like "Why don't you start by opening the present in the centre" and when they do ask them "What does the number you found tell you about all the numbers before it?" if the number is smaller than the one they are looking for, or "all the numbers after it?" if the number is bigger than the one they are looking for.

 When students have finished ask them questions like "Where you able to find the pet even though you had less lives?
 What strategy did you use to find the pet?", we have found that many students will have ended up doing a binary search (or similar) without even knowing what a binary search is!
 Explaining these algorithms to students is likely to be easier now that they have seen them in action.
-{teacher end}
+{panel end}

 Searching through collections of data is something computers have to do all the time.
 It happens every time you type in a search on Google, or when you type in a file name to search for on your computer.
 Computers deal with such huge amounts of data that we need fast algorithms to help us find information quickly.
 Lets investigate searching with a game...